AhmetUmutAydin/BeverageTimer/README.md

 # BeverageTimer
 A simple application to keep track of the time of the beverage preparation.
-Records are reset every 24 hours.
+Records reset every 24 hours.